This article is about a topic that is far more important and even more fundamental than any specific Python tutorial: Libraries.

 PyPI is an acronym for “Python Package Index”.
 It’s a HUGE collection of Python packages.
 PyPI gives you access to over 113,000 Python packages.
 It’s a powerful source of knowledge!

 Each Python package contains many function definitions.
 Thus, millions of functions are waiting to be leveraged by you!
 If you have any problem, it is likely that a similar problem is already solved by a much better developer who invested days, if not weeks, into developing an efficient solution.

 So how can you access this big honeypot?
 The answer comes with yet another acronym: pip.

 So before spending hours creating Python code to solve a problem, search PyPI for relevant Python packages first.
 If you do not find a package, search even harder.
-Only if you still do not find a package, consider giving back to the awesome Python community by submitting your own package to the PyPI repository – it’s a simple git request (see the Git cheat sheet I’ve sent you in one of the previous “Coffee Break Python” emails).
+Only if you still do not find a package, consider giving back to the awesome Python community by submitting your own package to the PyPI repository – it’s a simple git request (see the Git cheat sheet).

-Here are the solutions to the puzzles in this mail.
+Here are the solutions to the puzzles in this article.

 While working as a researcher in distributed systems, Dr. Christian Mayer found his love for teaching computer science students.

 To help students reach higher levels of Python success, he founded the programming education website Finxter.com that has taught exponential skills to millions of coders worldwide.
 He’s the author of the best-selling programming books Python One-Liners (NoStarch 2020), The Art of Clean Code (NoStarch 2022), and The Book of Dash (NoStarch 2022).
 Chris also coauthored the Coffee Break Python series of self-published books.
 He’s a computer science enthusiast, freelancer, and owner of one of the top 10 largest Python blogs worldwide.